TobitSoftware/chayns-toolkit/packages/chayns-scripts/README.md

 ### Code Formatting

-All projects using `chayns-scripts` should be formatted with [Prettier](https://prettier.io/).
+All projects using `chayns-toolkit` should be formatted with [Prettier](https://prettier.io/).
 First install Prettier and its `package.json`-formatter as dev dependencies: